RDBinns/datactrl/README.md

 _At present, the website shows both, as not every org registered after the change in how data was captured_

+The python script above was designed to parse the old XML version of the register and put it into an SQL database, and should work for copies dated prior to April 2013.
+There is another project to parse the new version of the register [here](https://github.com/themakshter/privacyMatters) (written in Java).

 ### Licensing?

 Both versions are under an Open Government License.